NLTGit/automated_infrastructure_compliance_framework/README.md

 We've worked around this by specifying the action trigger in the example workflow on a push to a non-default branch such as "deployment".
 Therefore your "master" brunch won't clutter with commits that are used to trigger actions.

-To implement the AICF Action please visint the aicf-action marketplace page at:
+To implement the AICF Action please visint the aicf-action marketplace page at: https://github.com/marketplace/actions/aicf-action
-The readme for the AICF Action is located at:

 ## **Some Example CLI Commands:**